⚠️ CONTENT VERIFICATION STATUS: This draft is . All citations require validation.

 Sacred Sites

-- Ayodhya: The birthplace of Rama
+- Ayodhya: the traditional birthplace of Rama

-- Badrinath: One of the Char Dham pilgrimage sites, high in the Himalayas
+- Badrinath: one of the Char Dham pilgrimage sites, high in the Himalayas

 - The historical existence of Rama and Krishna is debated; the app presents both traditional and scholarly perspectives

-- The relationship between Vaishnavism and South Indian tribal traditions is complex
+- The relationship between Vaishnavism and South Indian tribal traditions is complex and under-documented

-Recommended reviewers: A Sri Vaishnava scholar, a Gaudiya Vaishnava practitioner, a historian of the Bhakti movement.
+Recommended reviewers: A Sri Vaishnava scholar; a Gaudiya Vaishnava practitioner; a historian of the bhakti movement.

 Standard Disclaimer